Florin Salam: Early life

-Saint Tropez and subsequent success
+2012–present: Saint Tropez and subsequent success

 In February 2013, Salam recorded "Saint Tropez".
 The official video gaubed more than 70 million views on YouTube, inasmuch as he was accused that he copied the song from Bulgarian singer Azis.
 His video became popular and was ranked in most-viewed videos on Romanian YouTube in 2013, after Andra's song, "Inevitabil va fi bine".
 Since then, Salam had several concerts in the country and abroad where large communities of Gypsies live.

 Among the most popular collaborations have included those with Claudia Păun and Nicolae Șușanu.
 His smash hit "Ești bombă" (English: You're a bomb), released in July 2013 in collaboration with Șușanu, was viewed by more than 27 million people on YouTube.
 The songs launched with Claudia ("Ce bine ne stă împreună" – How well we stand together, "Ce frumoasă e dragostea" – How beautiful is love, and "Mergem mai departe" – We go further) feature themes like unfeasible love or desire to be near a loved one, as themes with great appeal to the public.

 Today, as Florin Salam, he collaborates with record labels Nek Music and Big Man.